ethereum/hive/docs/overview.md

 This is an overview of some of the simulators which are currently implemented and running continuously on the production hive instance:

-- `devp2p/eth`, `devp2p/discv4`: These simulators run the 'eth' peer-to-peer protocol tests and Discovery v4 protocol tests.
+- `devp2p`: This simulator runs 'eth', 'snap' and 'discv4' peer-to-peer protocol tests.
   The test suites themselves are maintained in the go-ethereum repository.
 In their hive adaptation, the simulator launches the client with a known test chain, obtains its peer-to-peer endpoint (the `enode://` URL) and sends protocol messages to it.
 The client's responses are analyzed by the test suite to ensure that they conform to the respective protocol specification.

 - `ethereum/sync`: This simulator attempts to synchronize the blockchain among all clients.
 For each enabled client implementation, it creates one instance of the client